 The basic tenets of this technique include

 The different layers separate into Oil, Fat, Blood and other fluids.
 All layers are then processed and removed to leave just the fat which is ready for injection.
-Its use has spread to include cosmetic indications including facial rejuvenation and lip, breast and buttock augmentation.
+Its use has spread to include cosmetic indications including in the face and lips, to address concerns of volume loss, as well as breast and buttock augmentation.

 There are 2 main hypotheses regarding how the fat graft actually works.